The list of the best Oxford Colleges

 Merton College: Merton is a college with a strong tradition in mathematics and many notable mathematicians among its alumni.
 It has a thriving mathematics community and is home to a range of mathematical resources and opportunities for students.

 John Horton Conway mathematician is known for his contributions to combinatorial game theory and the creation of the “Conway’s Game of Life” cellular automaton, studied at Balliol College.
 Andrew Wiles, a mathematician who proved Fermat’s Last Theorem graduated from Magdalen.
-Famous scientist and mathematician, Sir Isaac Newton, is known for his contributions to calculus, optics, and the laws of motion studied at Trinity College.

 Best Oxford Colleges For History